lmu-osc/Introduction-Simulations-in-R/simulate.md

-# First real simulation: testing probability assumptions
+# First real simulation: checking alpha and power

 In most quantitative sciences we accept a type 1 error rate of "0.05", which often called the `alpha` or significance level.
 This value tells us the probability of rejecting the null hypothesis given that it is true.